mssvarunmehta/Mss_Sizzix/README.md

 # Mss_Sizzix
 Sizzix Repo
-This is the update link of the
+This is the update link of the main repo.
+I will make a branch and I will check the these changes will show up or not.